Sustainable Finance Disclosure Regulation

 Remuneration policy

-As part of CARN’s investment strategy, we endeavor to excel in two areas: fundamental analysis and sustainability.
+At CARN, we aim to enhance our competencies in fundamental analysis and sustainability as key elements of our investment strategy.
 All employees are expected to work actively to contribute to this goal.
-Investment staff are required to ensure compliance with CARN’s strict exclusions policy and carry out financial, SDG and ESG analysis of companies in the portfolio.
+Investment staff are required to ensure compliance with CARN’s exclusions policy.
 Prior to making an investment decision, members of the investment team must consider all relevant considerations and risks associated with the investment.

+In accordance with SFDR Article 5, financial market participants and financial advisers must disclose how remuneration schemes are compatible with the integration of sustainability risks.
 CARN’s renumeration policy is formulated to encourage members of the investment team to think long term and incorporate all relevant financial, operations and sustainability considerations in investment decisions.
-Moreover, the integration of sustainability risks is part of the overall consideration of risks for our investment products and is included in all references to risks in CARN’s remuneration policy.
+Moreover, the integration of risks is part of the overall consideration of risks for our investment products and is included in all references to risks in CARN’s remuneration policy.

 PRODUCT SPECIFIC